jdesbonnet/RCWL-0516/README.md

 ![RCWL-0516 board](RCWL-0516-board.jpg)

-At the heart of the module is a RCWL-9196 IC.
-Unfortunately I can't find any datasheets or detailed information about this.
-The pin out is very similar to the BISS0001 PIR IC (details below).

 The unit I have was supplied by IC station (SKU 10630): http://www.icstation.com/rcwl-0516-microwave-motion-sensor-module-radar-sensor-body-induction-module-100ma-p-10630.html  (Use coupon code 'joeics' for a 15% discount).

-Operating frequency: The product information omits the operating frequncy.
-I found a carrier at 3.181GHz using a HackRF One radio.
+Operating frequency: The product specification omits the operating frequncy.
+I found a carrier at 3.181GHz on my unit using a HackRF One SDR radio (see spectrum plot below).
+I suspect this frequency will vary from device to device: it would be difficult to have a tight specification with such a simple RF circuit on FR4 PCB.

 Working voltage: 4 - 28V.
 It provides a convenient 3.3V output to drive a MCU (good for 100mA ?).